rogerGunis/ebaykleinanzeigenautomator/README.md

 ## Disclaimer

 Use with reason.
-Mass uploading or duplicating small ads is violating ebay-kleinanzeigen terms and conditions (and will get you blocked by the site anyway).
-The application was written to backup and refresh *your* small ads every now and then, not to bloat the small ads platform.
+Mass uploading or duplicating small ads is violating ebay-kleinanzeigen terms and conditions (and will get you blocked by the site).
+The application was written to backup and refresh *your* small ads every now and then (which is cumbersome to do manually), not to spam the small ads platform.